idaholab/moose/modules/phase_field/doc/content/source/postprocessors/DiscreteNucleationTimeStep.md

-Between nucleation event onsets the timestep is limited based on the user supplied upper bound on the probability $p_{2nuc}$  (`p2nucleus`) to have _more than two_ nueceation events to occur during a single timestep.
+Between nucleation event onsets the timestep is limited based on the user supplied upper bound on the probability $p_{2nuc}$  (`p2nucleus`) to have _more than two_ nucleation events to occur during a single timestep.
 This probability is calculated as

 \begin{equation}